oshritshtossel/miMic/README.md

 # miMic (Mann-Whitney image microbiome)

-This repository is attached to the paper "miMic - a novel multi-layer statistical test for microbiome disease".
+This repository is attached to the paper "mi-Mic: a novel multi-layer statistical test for microbiota-disease associations".
 miMic is a straightforward yet remarkably versatile and scalable approach for differential abundance analysis.

 miMic consists of three main steps: